usdot-jpo-ode/wzdx/README.md

 Going forward, the [Work Zone Data Working Group (WZDWG)](https://github.com/usdot-jpo-ode/jpo-wzdx/wiki ), established under the Federal Geographic Data Committee (FGDC) Transportation Subcommittee (TSC) will maintain the specification with the goal of publishing incremental updates to refine the features, attributes, and vocabulary needed to model work zone activity data.
 Currently, the WZDWG’s priority is to update WZDx v1.1, developing version 2.0 of the specification based on lessons learned from v1.1 and new insights from the user community.

 ## How can I participate?
 The WZDWG welcomes feedback and comments on the v1.1 specification.
 Comments can be made by posting a GitHub Issue, while suggested changes can be made using a pull request.
-Altrnatively, issues or suggested changes can be emailed to avdx@dot.gov.
+Alternatively, issues or suggested changes can be emailed to avdx@dot.gov.

 [v1.1](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/master/full-spec/full-spec.md) is now available for IOOs to stand up data feeds.
 Once these data feeds are available, OEMs, navigation applications, and others can use the data.
 Below are steps for IOOs to get started.